ksw9/ksw9.github.io/_members/kwalter.md

   - Katharine S Walter
 ---

 Katharine is interested in how environmental changes--including climate change, habitat transformation, and mass incarceration--shape our pathogen exposures and determine who gets sick.
 She is committed to mentoring the next generation of scientists and public health advocates.
-She completed her PhD at Yale University in Maria Diuk-Wasser's Laboratory and her postdoctoral research at Stanford University in the Jason Andrews Laboratory.

 Outside of work, she is often looking for her snowboots for a walk to the local bookshop.